 - accompanying people to appointments, for doctors and dentists and other health services

 - transport to and from leisure activities, work, college or community venues such as the library, shops and sports centres

 - holidays, outings and cultural activities

 - reviews and attending meetings for, or with, the person

-You don't have to own your own home to be a shared lives carer.
-You can have any style of home as long as it meets our fire, health and safety requirements and is in good repair and decoration.
+You don't have to own your own home to be a shared lives carer, you can have any style of home.
+It just needs to meet our fire, health and safety requirements and is in good repair and decoration.
 We're particularly keen to hear from you if you have ground floor accommodation and if you live in a property that's already been adapted.

 Shared lives is a unique model of support, which is often rewarding for both the carer and the person using the service.
-There will be specific requirements and expectations about how a person's support is provided, and these will be fully explored with you before any placement is made.
+There will be specific requirements and expectations about how a person's support is provided.
+These will be fully explored with you before any placement is made.